1. It’s not the lush whale population or the midnight sun. It’s that Iceland can trace their linage to the first settlers.

 6. It’s not picturesque landscape or thermal pools.
 It’s that the national dish is cured shark.

-1. Sight-seeing in Reykjavik, visit museums and galleries, people watching.
+1. Chill out in Reykjavik, visit museums and galleries, do people watching

-2. Do the Golden Circle to Pingvellir National Park (Iceland’s most important historical site, world’s oldest parliament), Geysir (geyser field) and Gullfoss (the golden waterfall)
+2. Do the Golden Circle to see Pingvellir National Park (world’s oldest parliament and Iceland’s most important historical site), Geysir (geyser field) and Gullfoss (the golden waterfall)

 5. Hike to volcanoes, walk on green-moss-covered lava field